Elysian01/Flask-Applications/README.md

 pip install flask
 ```

-Then to run the project simply go in the required directory and run the following command
+Then to run the project, simply go in the required directory and run the following command
 ```bash
 python app.py
 ```